debasmita-b/debasmita-b.github.io/_pages/about.md

 May 2025: My work on the interplay of language proficiency and multilingualism in speech was accepted to INTERSPEECH!

-November 2024: I passed my candidacy exam.
+November 2024: I passed my candidacy exam!

 September 2024: I presented my work on [identifying the relationship between empathy and code-switching in speech](https://drive.google.com/file/d/1jY9nog4FyECMXWjAgNphCob_WKy5jsFB/view?usp=sharing) at [INTERSPEECH](https://interspeech2024.org/) in Kos Island.
 I also gave an invited talk at Columbia in Topics of Moral Philosophy (PHIL GR9180): Approaches to Applied Ethics — Philosophy of AI.<br />